 Within the planetary boundary layer, particularly within the Prandtl layer, the vertical gradients of meteorological variables are relatively large.
-They can only be sampled sufficiently well by a model at vertical grid point distances of one meter.
-Therefore, the approaches valid in the free atmosphere for the vertical turbulent flows at the bottom of the lowest model layer are no longer applicable.
-Therefore, in this area, the knowledge about the planetary boundary layer, which was developed in Sect.
-17.2.1, is used to determine the vertical turbulent flows.
+They can only be sampled sufficiently well by a model at vertical grid-point spacings on the order of one meter.
+Therefore, the approaches valid in the free atmosphere for the vertical turbulent fluxes at the lower boundary of the lowest model layer are no longer applicable.
+Hence, in this region, the findings on the planetary boundary layer developed in Sect.
+17.2.1 are used to determine the vertical turbulent fluxes.

 \[ \begin{align} L \coloneqq -\frac{T_Au_\star^3}{kg\newoverline{\left(w'\theta'\right)}}. \end{align} \]